 I ended up making 2/3 of a batch because I forgot to check how much plain flour I had and we fell 200g short of the 900g requirement.
 I’m pleased to say it worked.

 Fresh rosemary is also a must, dried sprigs just don’t have the same intensity of flavour and aroma.
-Keep cooled, leftover focaccia in a zip-lock plastic bag in the fridge for a couple of days.
-Alternatively, freeze leftover cooked loaves to have another day.
-The bread the perfect starter, accompaniment to soups and saucy numbers.
+Keep cooled, leftover rosemary and sea salt focaccia in a zip-lock plastic bag in the fridge for a few days.

 RELATED: How to keep bread from going mouldy